-I learned through experience that sometimes you have to try different states of mind and learn as you go.
+I learned through experience that sometimes you must try different states of mind and learn as you go.

 Let’s take starting a business as an example.

-If you’re someone who has always wanted to be a [insert your choice of business] owner, then your path is a lot clearer.
+If you’ve always wanted to be a [insert your choice of business] owner, then your path is much clearer.

-What about those of us who don’t have such a clear idea, though?
+What about those who don’t have such a clear idea, though?

 Research is key